 Accounts receivable are primarily receivables for royalties and amounts due from member and affiliated organizations.
 The Organization provides for losses on accounts receivable using the allowance method.
 The allowance is based on experience and other circumstances which may affect the ability of members and others to meet their obligations.
-No allowance was considered necessary at June 30, 2023 and 2022.
+No allowance for credit losses was considered necessary at June 30, 2024 and 2023.